apache/pulsar/site2/docs/administration-pulsar-shell.md

 # Non interactive mode
-Pulsar shell non interactive mode is great for running bunch of admin commands sequentially.
+Pulsar shell's non-interactive mode is great for running bunch of admin commands sequentially.
-For instance, you may need to run several commands to setup a new tenant with policies; normally you can do it using `pulsar-admin` command.
+For example, to set up a new tenant with policies, you would normally need to run multiple `pulsar-admin` commands.
-Pulsar shell, due to its nature, is faster and allows you to save time.

 Let's say you want to create a new tenant `new-tenant` with a namespace `new-namespace` in it.
-To run the non-interactive mode you have multiple ways:
+There are multiple ways to do this with Pulsar shell non-interactive mode:

 ````mdx-code-block
 <Tabs groupId="shell-noninteractive-modes"